intuitymedialab/kopernikus/README.md

 Fully loaded, DYLAN offers the following hardware capabilities:

-* 3D Imaging
+* 3D imaging
-* Mobile Projection Mapping
+* mobile projection mapping (up to a certain extent)
-* 3 channel sound input (good for locating sound sources)
+* 3 channel audio input (good for locating sound sources)
-* Sound output
+* audio playback
+* mobile, untethered use for about an hour(...ish - depends on your use)

 ## 🎒 What you will need